-Associate VP for Leadership Learning & Activation
+Associate Vice President of Leadership Learning and Activation

-Branch Alliance for Educator Diversity
+Branch Alliance for Educator Diversity (BranchED)

 Dr. Luzelma G. Canales is the Associate Vice President of Leadership Learning and Activation at the Branch Alliance for Educator Diversity (BranchED).